 2. Utilize Positive over Negative Emotion

-Remember, your job as leaders in an organization is to inspire, to paint a vision or passion with such vibrant colours that employees can’t help but get excited and join in.
+Remember, your job as leaders in an organization is to inspire, to paint a vision or passion with such vibrant colors that employees can’t help but get excited and join in.
 Fear only goes so far.
 Positive motivation is the way to progress.
 As the article on 8 Best Practices for Changing Your Culture expresses:

 “While fear can be a powerful motivator, it also encourages people to narrow their perspective — the opposite desired effect for creating a more inclusive workplace.
 Finding ways to frame challenges through a lens of possibility — and elevating the power of shared experiences and storytelling to do so — creates greater potential for positive change.”

 You want your employees on your team, not against you.
 So open their perspectives, and ‘wow’ them with possibility.
 And they will move forward with you.